logseq/docs/db-version.md

 NOTE: New tags are currently labeled as tags in the app and do not behave like the previous tags.
 These `new tags` are also known as classes, types or supertags.
 Feedback is welcome on names for `new tags`.

 To create your first new tag:
-* Press `cmd-k` and then type `#NAME` where NAME is new tag name.
+* Open [Search](https://docs.logseq.com/#/page/search) and type `#NAME` where NAME is new tag name.
 * A dialog pops up that lets you create and/or add tag properties to the new tag.
 These tag properties are inherited by every node that uses the new tag.

 For example, say we created a new tag `Person` and added `lastName` and `birthday` tag properties to it.
 Now when `#Person` is added to a block or page, those two properties automatically display and are editable for them.
-A powerful thing about new tags is that when its tag properties change those changes immediately show up on all tagged nodes.
+A powerful thing about new tags is that when its tag properties change those changes immediately show up on all [tagged nodes](#tagged-node).

 A new tag can have properties on its own page.
 By default the `Description` property is available for adding a description to a new tag.

 ### Parent Tags

 New tags can have a parent tag, defaulting to `Root tag` when none is specified.
 Allowing new tags to be related to each other as a parent to child is useful as it allows tags to organized in a hierarchy.
 This is similar to directories on your computer or the previous namespace feature.
-When a new tag is used as a parent, you can see the tag hierarchy under it by navigating to the tag's page and seeing a `Child tags` section.
+When a new tag is used as a parent, you can see the tag hierarchy under it by navigating to the tag's page and seeing a `Children` section.

 A powerful feature of using a parent tag is that the new tag inherits the properties from its parent.
 For example, if we created a new `#Actor`, made its parent `#Person` from above and gave it an additional `actedIn` property. `#Actor` would display 3 properties when used, with two coming from the parent: `lastName`, `birthday` and `actedIn`.

 ### Configure a New Tag

 New tags are configurable from their page.
-Navigate to their page by using `cmd-k` or clicking on their `#` name links.
+Navigate to their page by using [Search](https://docs.logseq.com/#/page/search) or clicking on their `#` name links.
 On their page below their title, two important properties display by default and are editable:

 * `Parent`: Use this to allow the class to inherit the parent classes properties.
 By default the parent tag is the `Root tag` which doesn't have any properties.
 * `Tag Properties`: These tag properties are inherited by every node that uses the new tag.
 Drag one above or below the other to sort them.
 These properties will then display sorted on the tagged node.

+### Tagged Node

+A tagged node is a page or block that has a new tag.
+A tagged node is also known as an object or a new tag instance.
+There are a couple of ways to create tagged nodes:
+* In the current block or page title, type `#` at the end and select a new tag.
+* In [Search](https://docs.logseq.com/#/page/search), type `PAGE #TAG` to create a page named `PAGE` with new tag `TAG`.
+* In a block after `[[]]`, type `#` and select a new tag.
+For example `[[block content]]#TAG` links to the block with `block content` and adds `#TAG`.
+For existing references, a new tag is added to the node.
+For new references, a new page is created with the new tag.

+A tagged node can have multiple new tags.
+Once a node is tagged it displays all tags' properties as empty off the node in positions configured by each property.
+The only properties that don't display are ones hidden via `Hide by default`.

 ## Tasks